jefersonmatheusx/tinder-auto-swiper-bot-to-install-in-chrome/README.md

 # tinder-auto-swiper-bot-to-install-in-chrome
-a simple tinder automatic swiper
+a simple tinder automatic swiper extension for chrome

 # To install the extension in chrome
 after download the project: